MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

 .. image:: ../images/mgs_vs_seqdepth.jpg
 .. image:: ../images/mgs_pairwise_corr.jpg

 We will first look at 2 KOs: K03040 and K03043.
-These incode for 2 subunits of RNA polymerase.
-We first subset the raw metagenomic counts for these 2 genes (`rp_ab`) and then do the same with lengthnormalised counts (`rp_ab_lengthnorm`), and finally visuallize the relationship.
+These encode for 2 subunits of RNA polymerase.
+We first subset the raw metagenomic counts for these 2 genes (`rp_ab`) and then do the same with length normalised counts (`rp_ab_lengthnorm`), and finally visualize the relationship.

 .. code-block:: r
     # Compute the abundance of K03040 and K03043 with and without gene-length normalization